zaenalium/quick_feature/docs/encoding/index.rst

 :class:`RareLabelEncoder()`	           √	            √     	        √         Groups infrequent categories into a single one
 ================================= ============ ================= ============== ===============================================================

-fast_feature's categorical encoders encode only variables of type categorical or object by default.
+quick_feature's categorical encoders encode only variables of type categorical or object by default.
 From version 1.1.0, you have the option to set the parameter `ignore_format` to True to make the transformers also accept numerical variables as input.